Wintry Forest – Colours and yarn amounts for my wall hangings

 Square I

-I was thinking about mounting one of the squares on a cushion cover.
-Unfortunately I only have one in a dark grey.
-So I’m already thinking about whether I should make a third square in slightly brighter colours, hm … Well, we will see!
+I’ve been thinking about applying one of the squares to a cushion cover.
+Unfortunately the only plain cover I have is in a dark grey.
+Not a perfect combination.
+So I’m thinking about getting another cover or making a third square in slightly brighter colours, hm … Well, we will see!

 Square Ii